benjholla/CookieMonster/README.md

 | Internet Explorer | Not Supported (Yet) |
 | Safari            | Not Supported (Yet) |
 | Opera             | Not Supported (Yet) |

+## Building

+To build the project clean run maven at the root of the `CookieMonster` project.

+`mvn clean install -U`

+The build result will be at `CookieMonster/target`.

+The `fat` jar includes all necessary dependencies.